 Dr. O’Loughlin graduated from Cornell University.
 She joined the Delmar Animal Hospital staff in 1998.
 She currently shares her house with her husband, Mike, and their “kids”- two dogs and 4 cats.
 When not treating her patients, she can be found on a golf course (weather permitting) or working in her garden.

-Dr. O’Loughlin continues to train for and complete marathons with the Leukemia & Lymphoma Society’s Team In Training program.
-So far she has raised over $45,000 to find a cure for blood cancers.
+Dr. O’Loughlin continues to train for and complete half marathons with the Leukemia & Lymphoma Society’s Team In Training program.
+So far she has raised over $75,000 to find a cure for blood cancers.
 Keep an eye out for her next race!

 Dr. Bull first worked at the Delmar Animal Hospital as a high school student after school and on weekends, helping with animal care and cleaning.
 She graduated from Cornell University with her DVM degree in 1992.
 She came back “home” to the Delmar Animal Hospital in 1994.
 Her family shares its home with a Brittany and a golden retriever, a cat and a turtle.

 Dr. Lane joined the Delmar Animal Hospital in the summer of 2011 after graduating from Colorado State University.
 Dr. Lane’s immediate family includes her husband, Patrick, three dogs, three cats and one horse.
 Her interests include skydiving, horseback riding, traveling and camping.